Battle of Hobkirk's Hill: Background

 After the Battle of Guilford Court House, Cornwallis's force was spent and in great need of supply.
 He therefore moved his army towards Wilmington, North Carolina where he had previously ordered supplies to be sent.
 Greene pursued the British force for a short time before deciding to take his forces into South Carolina.
 Greene hoped that by threatening the British garrisons in the state he could force Cornwallis to pursue him and then engage the British on ground favorable to his army.
 When informed of this strategy, Henry "Light Horse Harry" Lee replied on April 2:

 I am decidedly of opinion with you that nothing is left for you but to imitate the example of Scipio Africanus.

+Scipio Africanus had defeated Carthaginian forces in Spain ‘in detail,’ a tactic where a larger force attacks and defeats smaller enemy units one at a time, rather than engaging the entire enemy force at once.
+This strategy allows for the systematic destruction of the enemy while minimizing risks to the attacking force.

 When Cornwallis did not pursue the Continental Army, Greene chose to reduce the British garrisons scattered throughout South Carolina in order to force the British back into Charleston.
 To this end, Greene started his army of 1,450 men, made up of four Continental regiments, Lee's Legion, Washington's Cavalry and Campbell's Riflemen, as rapidly and secretly as possible towards Camden, which was at the center of the British line of posts in South Carolina.
 At the same time he hoped to secure the cooperation of the various partisan bands in South Carolina.
 The movement was part of an intricate campaign organised by Greene involving Continental and militia troops all across the state.
 To that end, he sent Lee and his men to assist General Francis Marion, whose small band of militia was being pursued by 400 British troops under John Watson, in the hopes of preventing Watson and his men from reaching Camden before the battle.
 To that end he was successful, as the combined forces of Lee and Marion forced Watson to make a lengthy detour before eventually rejoining the British forces at Camden after the battle.

 The Camden garrison under Lord Francis Rawdon included the 63rd (The West Suffolk) Regiment of Foot, the Loyalist Volunteers of Ireland, the King's American Regiment, the New York Volunteers, the South Carolina Royalists and a small detachment of cavalry.